rust-lang/rust-wiki-backup/Bikeshed-rustpkg.md

    ~~Due: 2013-06-07~~ Done (#8032)

+8. Expose the ability to clone a git repository (#6409)

+8. Build C libraries (#6403 and #6404)

 8. Finish implementing all other commands (#7242)
        * do, fetch, info, prefer, test, uninstall, unprefer

-   Due: 2013-06-14

-8. Expose the ability to clone a git repository (#6409)

-8. Build C libraries (#6403 and #6404)

 8. (wishlist) Track non-Rust dependencies
        * test case: